nadinemaqela-jpg/AceEdTutoring/README.md

 * Tutor pictures
 * Correct Ntuthuko's details
 * Blur the blue and fade the logo to be the same size
-* Subjects button must be used for Tutor resources
+* The Subjects button must be used for Tutor resources
 * Change the get help button to register now
-* Add a book a session now button
+* Add a " Book a session now" button
 * Add a price list button
+* get help and register the problem ( most referencing is wrong)